- Latin America

 Halloween celebrations are somewhat new in Germany, but old traditions associated with All Souls Day include putting away knives on Halloween night to prevent harm from returning spirits.
 Today, in major cities, particularly university towns, local youth and expatriate English teachers enjoy dressing up and getting together for drinks and parties in a variety of local clubs and bars.
 It's a perfect time to whip out that old Beethoven costume!

-Among many Spanish countries Halloween is known as “El Día de los Muertos” (the day of the dead), and incorporates a three-day celebration that begins on October 31st and culminates in November 2nd.
+Among many Spanish-speaking countries, Halloween is known as “El Día de Los Muertos” (the day of the dead), and incorporates a three-day celebration that begins on October 31st and culminates in November 2nd.
 It’s the time of the year when families remember their dead and the continuity of life.
 It’s also time when monarch butterflies are returning to Mexico from the north, and are thought to bear the spirits of the dearly departed who are coming home.
 Families set up altars with flowers, bread and candies next to pictures of family members.

 Posted In: Tips for Traveling & Living Abroad